Takaovi/SpotifyPatcher/README.md

 * This will most likely take the false positive away.

 Hopefully I will find the time to update SpotifyPatcher as Spotify continues to fight back the nonpaid adfree experience.
 * This might require your support too.
-If you have a thing you'd like to be added or fixed tell me, or even do a pull request!
+If you have a thing you'd like to be added or fixed tell me, or even pull request!

 # Uninstallation